andriniaina/andriniaina.github.io/cv/cv_en.markdown

 FRTB (aka Basel III) is a set of laws that will define the new market risk capital rules, starting from Jan 2020.
 These new rules would require 10x more computations.

-Strong technical and functional challenges to adapt the legacy risk computation engine in order to have a scalable architecture.
+Strong technical and functional challenges to adapt the legacy risk computation engine in order to be scalable.

 Achievements:

 * Member of the chapter *Software Craftmanship*
 * Member of the transversal guild of Tech Leaders
 * Staff recruitement
-* Progressively changed the existing engine to be adapt to new paradigms (dynamic VaR scenarios depending on the financial product)
+* Progressively changed the existing engine to be adapted to new paradigms (dynamic VaR scenarios depending on the financial product)
 * Started implementing a simpler functional architecture (1 given input => 1 predictable output)
 * Decoupled components and services
-* Choice and introduction of more recent technologies that still respects the existing architecture:
+* Chose and introduced more recent technologies that still respects the existing architecture:
    * NoSQL -- Cassandra
    * Monitoring -- stack Grafana+InfluDb+AppMetrics
    * Microservices -- consul.io, traefik